jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 anti-liberal conservatives want to replace liberalism with.
 Their problem is not just economic and social liberalism.
 It is the whole enlightenment project.

-However, there is a deeper problem with conservatism as it styles itself.
-It has to do with certain ideals it poses as defending, but is in fact opposed to.
+Let's examine this a little further.

-One thing that conservatives are uniform in is the defense of The Church.
-When you ask them what is meant by that, they will not specify a particular denomintation.
+One thing that conservatives are uniform in is the defense of The Church, something man enlightenement-era philosophies opposed.
+When you ask them what is meant by "The Church," they will not specify a particular denomintation.
 Many of these intellectuals are Catholic, but they are clear that they do not mean the Catholic Church - particularly not now, with Pope Francis at the helm.
 No, what they mean is some mythic traditional Church of The People - whatever that may